opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 what to do here.

 #### `modules`
-Features that are shipped with RENAMEME by default but are not built in to the server.
-We typically separate features from the server because they require permissions that we don't believe *all* of RENAMEME should have or because they depend on libraries that we don't believe *all* of RENAMEME should depend on.
+Features that are shipped with OpenSearch by default but are not built in to the server.
+We typically separate features from the server because they require permissions that we don't believe *all* of OpenSearch should have or because they depend on libraries that we don't believe *all* of OpenSearch should depend on.

-For example, reindex requires the `connect` permission so it can perform reindex-from-remote but we don't believe that the *all* of RENAMEME should have the "connect".
-For another example, Painless is implemented using antlr4 and asm and we don't believe that *all* of RENAMEME should have access to them.
+For example, reindex requires the `connect` permission so it can perform reindex-from-remote but we don't believe that the *all* of OpenSearch should have the "connect".
+For another example, Painless is implemented using antlr4 and asm and we don't believe that *all* of OpenSearch should have access to them.

 #### `plugins`
-Officially supported plugins to RENAMEME.
+Officially supported plugins to OpenSearch.
 We decide that a feature should be a plugin rather than shipped as a module because we feel that it is only important to a subset of users, especially if it requires extra dependencies.

 The canonical example of this is the ICU analysis plugin.
-It is important for folks who want the fairly language neutral ICU analyzer but the library to implement the analyzer is 11MB so we don't ship it with RENAMEME by default.
+It is important for folks who want the fairly language neutral ICU analyzer but the library to implement the analyzer is 11MB so we don't ship it with OpenSearch by default.

 Another example is the `discovery-gce` plugin.
 It is *vital* to folks running